alexsyeo/text-aura/_pages/faq.md

 ## **What if I'm stuck during a conversation?**

 **You can ask Hendrix for a translation**: just tap Hendrix while he isn't talking or thinking, which should open a text bubble to his right, then type what you want him to translate, and he will give you the translation as well as the Korean pronunciation.
+Note that this will also automatically generate a flashcard for whatever text (and translation) you translate.

 <br>